 Dynamic economic effects projections are built into the gag recreational decision tool (RDT).
-The estimates are displayed in 2014 dollars.
+The estimates are short-term economic effects displayed in 2014 dollars.
 Baseline economic values for the recreational gag fishery were estimated using the RDT with all options set to current management alternatives.
 For the recreational sector, economic effects are measured as changes in consumer surplus (CS) from the status quo.
 The RDT converts estimated pounds (gw) landed to number of fish using mean weights of gag from each wave of data.
-The number of fish projected to be harvested is then multiplied by the willingness to pay (WTP) to catch and keep an additional grouper7.
+The number of fish projected to be harvested is then multiplied by the willingness to pay (WTP) to catch and keep an additional grouper10.
 This provides an estimate of the CS derived from harvesting gag, as discussed in Section 3.3.2 of the current framework action.
-The RDT displays the total change in CS from the status quo under any combination of ACL (or ACT) and season closure alternatives8.
-The alternatives considered in this action would increase the season length and/or the minimum size limit for gag, so they would be expected to result in a positive change in CS.
+The RDT displays the total change in CS from the status quo under any combination of ACL (or ACT) and season closure alternatives 11.
+The alternatives considered in this action would increase the season length and/or the minimum size limit for gag.
+In isolation, a longer season would be expected to increase cumulative harvest relative to the status quo and a higher minimum size limit would be expected to decrease cumulative harvest relative to the status quo.
+Economic effects, measured by changes in CS, are directly calculated from the projected cumulative harvest, in numbers.
+When season length and size limit alternatives are analyzed together, the economic effects depend on whether or not an in-season closure is triggered, as well as the temporal distribution of harvests.
+This is because the recreational decision tool developed by SERO (2015) estimates the number of fish harvested using heterogeneous wave-level daily catch rates and mean fish weights.
+CS, as estimated, is based only on the number of fish and not the size of fish, so the same number of pounds would be more valuable in a month with a low mean fish weight than with a high mean fish weight.
+Additionally, because the recreational decision tool simulates a quota closure in the day preceding the day on which an estimated overage would occur, the overall harvest is dependent on both the daily catch rate and the aggregate harvest through the estimated in-season closure date or the end of the fishing season, whichever is sooner.